 Your rehearsal dinner should be a time where bride’s family and groom’s family begin to bond.
-Planning the rehearsal dinner takes some work, but it is a great way for the two families to enjoy a meal together.
+Planning a rehearsal dinner takes some work, but it is a great way for the two families to enjoy a meal together.

 As far as where to hold it, that is largely the decision of the party or parties paying for it.
 Traditionally the groom’s parents pay for the rehearsal dinner but these days you can choose to pay for it yourself or split it between the bride’s and groom’s parents.

 Depending on the number of the guests invited to the rehearsal it is often best to hold it in a restaurant.
 The restaurant can be casual, fancy or somewhere in between but the rule is that the rehearsal dinner should never be more elaborate than the wedding itself will be.
 Most restaurants have party rooms that you can rent for a rehearsal dinner.
 If you plan to have favors such as sparklers for weddings or confetti at your rehearsal dinner, make sure to check with the restaurant ahead of time.